cloudevents/spec/cloudevents/extensions/verifiability.md

 `VERIFICATION_MATERIAL` from the event and compares it to the signed `VERIFICATION_MATERIAL`.
 If it is the same, then the event is considered verified.

-#### Protocol
+#### Verification Protocol

 Here is how to verify a given CloudEvent:

 1. obtain list of acceptable key ids for verification
 2. read the event's `dssematerial` [Extension Context Attribute](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes)
-    1. if it is not present or empty, the event was not signed and MUST be discarded
+    1. if it is not present or empty, the event was not signed.
+A consumer whose out-of-band policy requires the event to be signed (see [Downgrade and stripping attacks](#downgrade-and-stripping-attacks)) MUST discard the event.
+A consumer without such a policy MAY process the event as unsigned.
-3. decode the `dssematerial` as Base64 per [RFC4648](https://tools.ietf.org/html/rfc4648)
+3. obtain the binary value of the `dssematerial` attribute and interpret it as UTF-8 text
-    1. if decoding failed, the verification material is corrupted and the event MUST be discarded
+    1. if the byte sequence is not valid UTF-8, the verification material is corrupted and the event MUST be discarded
-4. parse the result into a [JSON DSSE Envelope](https://github.com/secure-systems-lab/dsse/blob/master/envelope.md)
+4. parse the UTF-8 text as a [JSON DSSE Envelope](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/envelope.md)
     1. if parsing fails, the verification material is corrupted and the event MUST be discarded
 5. read the envelope's `payloadType` value
     1. if it is not equal to `https://cloudevents.io/verifiability/dsse/v0.1`, the verification payload is unknown and the event MUST be discarded